Akrotiri and Dhekelia: Sport

 The most successful association football team in the territory is Ethnikos Achna FC in the Dhekelia region.
 They play in the Cypriot football league system and have played in the top tier Cypriot First Division for most of their existence.
 They represented Cyprus in the 2006–07 UEFA Cup, losing to RC Lens from France in Round 1.
-Their stadium, Dasaki Stadium, hosted 6 matches in the 2024 UEFA European Under-17 Championship.
+Their stadium, Dasaki Stadium, hosted six matches in the 2024 UEFA European Under-17 Championship.

 Other teams in the territory also play in the Cypriot league system, for instance APEA Akrotiri.
 A separate league for British military teams, the Cyprus Forces Football League, is run by the Royal Air Force FA.

 The Commander British Forces Cyprus Sporting Competition (CBF Cup), a multi-sport competition between teams representing bases and resident British infantry battalions, is held annually.

-The territory does not send delegations to the Commonwealth Games, and have not sent athletes to the Olympic Games through the British Olympic Association.
+The territory does not send delegations to the Commonwealth Games, and has not sent athletes to the Olympic Games through the British Olympic Association.

+Akrotiri Parkrun, a 5K run, takes place every Saturday morning.
+It is not open to the general public.